 The Skeg - Why a skeg?
 A skeg is a device which increases tracking in certain sea conditions.

 Another sea condition which is aided by use of a skeg is in a following sea.
 In certain sea conditions of just the right wave height and frequency, when you are running with the waves, you may experience your kayak starting to broach (turn sideways parallel to waves) with every wave crest hitting your stern.
 It can be tiring and no fun, to constantly need correction strokes to stay on course.
-Here again, the kayak bow is planted in the slow water of the wave trough, while the stern is pushed aside by the faster moving wave crest.
+Here, the deep foot of the Greenland kayak bow stem is planted in the slow water of the wave trough, while the stern is pushed aside by the faster moving wave crest.
 A skeg will keep the wave crest from sweeping the stern to the side and make the kayak ride smoother, going forward in a straight line.

 It's not all or nothing either.
 The skeg can be deployed to different depths to adjust the tracking in varying sea conditions.

 The Seat -This is the most comfortable seat you'll ever use.
 Carved from closed cell foam to fit you!

 The contoured backrest is a curved wood strip panel covered with 3/4" thick close celled foam.
 A tongue of wood strip panel on the rear of the back rest fits into a slot in the foam seat to hold the backrest up.
 This allows clear space behind the backrest to stow gear.
 The backrest is adjusted forward and back via nylon straps at the sides.

 The closed cell foam the seat is made from is extremely resilient and will never absorb water.
 It adds to the flotation of your boat.
 You can retrofit this seat into any kayak, glass, plastic, wood strip, stitch and glue, or skin on frame for paddling nirvana.